 Overview

-Knockree lies in the heart of the Wicklow Mountains, nestled in the Glencree Valley and framed by a 360‑degree panorama of peaks – from the Sugarloaf in the east to Maulin, Djouce, the Tonduffs, Kippure and Prince William’s Seat.
-The hamlet itself has no shops, but its location on the Wicklow Way makes it an ideal overnight stop for walkers and a convenient retreat for day‑trippers from Dublin.
-The centerpiece of the settlement is Knockree Youth Hostel, a five‑star Irish Youth Hostel Association property that blends historic charm with modern amenities.
+Knockree sits in the heart of the Wicklow Mountains, cradled by the Glencree Valley and surrounded by a sweeping 360-degree panorama of peaks.
+To the east rises the iconic Sugarloaf, while Maulin, Djouce, the Tonduffs, Kippure and Prince William’s Seat frame the horizon.
+The hamlet itself is quiet and uncommercial, but its position on the Wicklow Way makes it a natural stopping point for long-distance hikers and a peaceful retreat for day-trippers escaping Dublin.
+At the centre of it all is Knockree Youth Hostel, a five-star Irish Youth Hostel Association property that balances rural heritage with modern comfort.

 History & Background